Two beams are better than one: Enabling reliable and high throughput mmWave links: Introduction

 \section{Introduction}

-5G New Radio (NR) is expected to support cutting edge applications such as V2X, factory automation, autonomous driving, and remote surgery~\cite{5gnr}.
-A key requirement for such applications beyond the high data rate is exceptionally high reliability, defined as the fraction of time during which the link does not suffer an outage~\cite{driscoll2017enabling,ji2018ultra}.
+5G New Radio (NR) is expected to support cutting-edge applications such as vehicular (V2X), factory automation, autonomous driving, and remote surgery~\cite{5gnr, wang2020demystifying}.
+A key requirement for such applications beyond the high data rate is exceptionally high reliability, defined as the fraction of time during which the link does not suffer an outage~\cite{ji2018ultra,jain2019impact}.
 As such, 5G NR utilizes millimeter-wave (mmWave, FR2) frequencies due to abundant bandwidth (400MHz-2GHz) that can provide the high-data-rate compared to traditional sub-6 GHz FR1 (20-100MHz bandwidth) bands ~\cite{Rappaport2013Millimeter}.
-However, unlike its sub-6 GHz counterparts, mmWave uses directional beams to reduce the impact of higher path loss at mmWave frequencies and therefore suffers from severe outage due to blockage and user's mobility.
-For instance, a measurement study of 28 GHz network deployment in Chicago~\cite{narayanan2019first} shows that human blockages always bring down the link to an outage, which is detrimental for high-reliability applications~\cite{ji2018ultra}.
+However, unlike its sub-6 GHz counterparts, mmWave uses directional beams to reduce the impact of higher path loss at mmWave frequencies and is highly susceptible to blockage and user movement.
+For instance, a measurement study of 28 GHz network deployment in Chicago~\cite{narayanan2019first} shows that blockage by humans always causes link outage, which is detrimental to applications requiring high-reliability~\cite{ji2018ultra}.